 Some forms of trigger point therapy use needles to relieve knots in your muscle fibers.
 “Introducing the needle into a tight muscle for a few seconds causes the electrical signal within the muscle to spontaneously contract,” says Hicks.
 “And once it contracts, the muscle can relax to promote healing.”

 There are two kinds of trigger point injections: wet and dry needling.
-Wet needling uses a local numbing medication like lidocaine to help prevent soreness around the needle stick.
+Wet needling uses a local numbing medication like lidocaine meant to help prevent soreness around the needle stick.
 Dry needling is the same thing but without the anesthetic.

 How to Prepare for a Trigger Point Therapy Session